Hong Yao

 Hong Yao (洪尧; born March 19, 1992) is a Chinese actor from Zhengzhou, Henan, currently signed under Huanyu Entertainment.
-He made his acting debut in the 2014 web series Against the Light.
+He made his acting debut in the web series Love Against the Light, since then he had roles in a number of major television productions, including Story of Yanxi Palace and The Legend of Haolan, as well as major roles in a number of drama series.

 Career

 Hong is skilled in dance and has won several dance competition awards including the Excellence Award at the CCTV National Television Dance Competition, runner-up in the national street dance competition "Double Star Cup" group dance category, and champion in the group dance category of the BOTY World Street Dance Competition China division.
-He has also worked as a business owner.
+He appeared in the dating show Perfect Date in 2013, and the reality show Mister Super in 2014, which gained him some attention over his relationship featured in these shows.